Copyright in the Digital Era

 You need only take a brief look around you in today’s modern digital world and the exchange of information and ideas through the internet, social media sites, smart phones and video recordings is immense.
 This acceleration in sharing of all types of information including academic, entertainment, art, music photos, videos, films and literature poses some serious challenges to the idea of copyright and who ‘owns’ what information or idea.

 It has become increasingly difficult to monitor and address copyright laws in the modern world.
-One of the giants of the social media sites, Twitter, recently cracked down on people re-tweeting (or copying) jokes under the copyright laws.
+One of the giants of the social media sites, Twitter, recently cracked down on people re-tweeting (or copying) jokes under the copyright law.
 The joke in question was deleted on the request of the writer, who originally created it on the grounds that it was her ‘intellectual property’.
-Copyright laws encompass a vast spectrum, from re-posting a joke on a social media site to copying and publishing another author’s work as your own.
-This post aims to look at copyright laws worldwide and what everybody needs to be aware of.
+Copyright law encompasses a vast spectrum, from re-posting a joke on a social media site to copying and publishing another author’s work as your own.
+This post aims to look at copyright law worldwide and what everybody needs to be aware of.

 What Exactly is Copyright